acornelio0/leaflet/assignment.md

     ## DT        0.7369584
     ## GAM STACK 0.4769754

-The Random Forest Model, modelRF, is selected because it has the lowest out-of-sample error, less than 1%, i.e., it had the highest accuracy of over 99%, as shown above.
+The Random Forest Model, modelRF, is selected because it has the lowest out-of-sample classification error, less than 1%, i.e., it had the highest accuracy of over 99%, as shown above.

 PREDICT RESULTS
 ===============